escapefromhyperisland/adobe-world/README.md

 ### Backstory:

 As the school year comes to end, an Adobe subscription is a matter of urgency.
-Instead of selling our kidneys for these costly digital things, and having learned the sacred secrets of the internet.
-You set forth on a rapidly growing journey...
+Instead of selling your kidneys for these costly digital things, and having learned the sacred secrets of web developent.
+You set forth on a rapidly evolving journey ...

 ---
 ### Tools Used: